HackCampus/website/app/interview-guide/index.static.md

   - Don't assume what the interviewer finds interesting or not
 - Practice!

-Another useful technique for answering behvioural/competency questions is the [STAR Technique](http://web.mit.edu/career/www/guide/star.html).
+Another useful technique for answering behavioural / competency questions is the [STAR Technique](http://web.mit.edu/career/www/guide/star.html).

 - _Situation_ or _Task_: describe the situation or task you had to carry out,
 - _Action_: the thing that _you_ did to solve the problem (not the group you were working with but _you_!),